Jmathis855/IntroToPython_Week5/README.md

       - `myStr[0]`
       - A range of indices can be defined with a colon
       - `myStr[2:5]`
+      -     inclusive of the first number, exclusive of the last
     - Strings can be concatenated together with the `+` operator.
       - `myStr = "biology"`
       - `newString = myStr + "_is_super_interesting"`